Environments

 In order to test your API keys, you can make a request to the /keys/verify endpoint in either sandbox or production

-If the API key is valid, the API will respond with a status code of 200 (OK) and the name of your organization
+200 (OK) and the name of your organization

 Idempotency

 Idempotency ensures that making the same request more than once won’t result in duplicate operations.
 This is helpful in cases like network retries or client timeouts.
+When aPOST request is received, we determine whether it’s a duplicate by comparing the tag field in the request body against previous requests.
+Set the tag to your own internal identifier for the resource.

 If we detect a duplicate, we return the same response as the original request, and do not create the resource again.